'Iron Fist' star responds to 'Oriental' controversy

 Though the character was also Caucasian in the original comic book material, the show has been criticized for not giving an Asian actor the opportunity in a story heavily influenced by Asian culture.

-Roy Thomas was Marvel's editor-in-chief in 1974, when he co-created the character of Iron Fist with Gil Kane.
+Roy Thomas was Marvel's editor-in-chief when he co-created the character of Iron Fist in 1974 with Gil Kane.

 "Don't these people have something better to do than to worry about the fact that Iron Fist isn't Oriental, or whatever word," Thomas said in a recent interview with Inverse.
 "I know Oriental isn't the right word now, either."